 Hamas aims to improve international image with new program

-The Islamic militant group Hamas has drafted a new political program it hopes will improve ties with neighboring Egypt and the West, and present a more moderate image that will help it get off Western terrorism lists.
-The internationally isolated group, which has ruled the Gaza Strip for the past decade, characterizes itself in the manifesto as a Palestinian resistance movement against Israeli occupation, dropping references to holy war against Jews.
+File - In this Monday, Dec.
+14, 2015 file photo, Hamas leader Ismail Haniyeh, waves to supporters during a rally to commemorate the 28th anniversary of the Hamas in Gaza City.
+Hamas has drafted a new political program that it hopes will improve ties with neighboring Egypt and the West and present a more moderate image that will help it get off Western terrorism lists.

 |Title